How to format your book for Amazon

 Creating a great experience for your readers demands you ensure a consistent styling format throughout your book | Photos by Pexels

-Anything less than this might get one chapter flowing into the other.
+Anything less than this might get one chapter flowing into the other, making the work look all mumbled up.

 Preview Before Submission